 If you're hoping for an easy answer as to whether or not an MFA is worth it, you’re not gonna get it from me.
 Unlike the ex-teacher who thinks his students suck or the many characterizations of the MFA program as a ponzi scheme, I think their value depends entirely on a student’s unique circumstances.
 Personally, I’m incredibly satisfied with the experience I had at UC Riverside.
-I learned how to read more critically, experiment with story and language, understand craft more deeply, how to navigate the publishing industry, and most importantly, I got expert feedback on my work.
+I learned how to read more critically, experiment with story and language, understand craft more deeply, navigate the publishing industry, and most importantly, I got expert feedback on my work.
 There is no substitute for that.

 Here are my suggestions: